 Muscular endurance is your muscles' ability to perform repetitive motions -- lengthening and contracting -- over long periods of time without getting tired.
 Many of your daily activities require muscular endurance, as do most sport and exercise activities.
 By improving your muscular endurance, you improve your muscles' capabilities to support your daily activities, as well as your performance in sports and exercise.

 Video of the Day

 Increasing your muscular endurance will make everyday chores and tasks easier.
-Training muscular endurance will increase your stamina as well -- you'll need less exertion in going from your job to playing with your kids, for example.
+Training muscular endurance will increase your stamina -- you'll have more energy to go from your job to playing with your kids, for example.
 You will find that performing repetitious physical activity -- such as gardening, raking leaves and washing your car -- will become less fatiguing, too.
-According to the American College of Sports Medicine, increasing muscular endurance will also limit injuries sustained from physical exertion and from the overuse of active muscles throughout the day.
+Improved muscular endurance will also limit injuries sustained from physical exertion and from the overuse of active muscles throughout the day.